3cqs-coder/SymBot/docs/README.md

 		-	`start_conditions` contains keys and descriptions such as `asap` and `api` for various start conditions that can be used to start bots and deals.
 The keys should never be changed after the initial start of SymBot or they will not match previous bots and deals.
 		-	`exchange` contains additional parameters that will apply to particular exchanges.
 Currently only the *default* exchange parameter is supported.
 			-	`orders` contains buy and sell parameters
 				-	`slippage_percent` is an additional percentage that is factored into the current price before another buy or sell order is placed on the exchange.
 Sometimes orders will be executed at a different price than originally requested primarily with market orders.
 This helps to ensure orders are executed at or below the buy price and at or above the sell price requested.
 This can also potentially increase overall profit, but setting these values too high may cause further delays in closing your deals.
+Both buy and sell slippage percentages are configurable in **Configuration → Exchange Settings → Order Settings** without restarting SymBot.
-			-	`account_balance_currencies` is an array of currencies that are used to show preferred exchange account balances in order of precedence.
+			-	`account_balance_currencies` is an array of currencies that are used to show preferred exchange account balances in order of precedence (e.g. `["USD", "USDT", "USDC"]`).
+Configurable in **Configuration → Exchange Settings → Order Settings** using a tag-style input where each currency is added individually.
 		- `pair_buttons` is an array of currencies that is used to automatically fill in pairs after clicking on one of these buttons when creating or updating bots.
 		-	`pair_blacklist` is an array of pairs that you don't want to trade.
 You can use full pairs such as BTC/USD or wildcards such as BTC/*.
 This can be useful to prevent bots from starting deals using stablecoin pairs such as USDT/USD as those will generally have little volatility in typical market conditions.